 Delete Twitter: How to delete your Twitter account

-Twitter can be useful, interesting, and even uplifting at times.
+Twitter can be useful, informative, and even uplifting at times.
 But it also has a habit of bringing out the worst in people.
 Twitter can be an unbearable cesspit of smugness, shameless attention-seeking and straight-up hatred.
 Ready to give it the boot?
-Here’s a complete guide on how to delete your Twitter account permanently or otherwise.
+Here’s a complete guide on how to delete Twitter − permanently or otherwise.

 Whatever your reason for leaving the micro-blogging site − let’s face it, there’s plenty to choose from − the good news is that it’s very simple to shut your account down.

 What’s more, the site offers a grace period for reactivating your profile.
 So if you have a change of heart within 30 days, you can restore your account.
 However, once that’s over, it’s gone forever.